jazzify/recofy/README.md

     # Example: Command to create migrations for a specific app
     # task manage-local -- makemigrations myapp

-    # Example: Command to start a new Django app
-    # task manage-local -- startapp newapp
     ```

 <!-- - **Testing and development:**